-Although chaga has been used in folk medicine for centuries in Europe and Asia, it was relatively unknown in the West until just a few decades ago, when Nobel laureate Alexandr Solzhenitsyn wrote about chaga mushroom benefits in a chapter of his 1968 novel, Le Pavillon des cancéreux (The Cancer Ward).
+Although chaga has been used in folk medicine for centuries in Europe and Asia, it was relatively unknown in the West until just a few decades ago, when Nobel laureate Alexandr Solzhenitsyn wrote about chaga mushroom benefits in a chapter of his 1968 novel, Le Pavillon des cancéreux.
 The novel is a reflection (and documentation) of the use of chaga throughout history in Siberia.

-The protagonist of the novel, Oleg Kostoglotov, is a political prisoner who learns that he has cancer.
-Upon his release, he is exiled and sent to a hospital where the primary treatment for his condition is high-dose radiation.
-Oleg tells other cancer sufferers in his ward about a practitioner in Russia who discovered that, curiously, none of the peasants in his district had cancer.
-These farmers were too poor to buy tea, and therefore drank infusions of chaga and inadvertently discovered its healing potential.
+The protagonist of the novel, Oleg Kostoglotov, is a political prisoner who learns that he is not well.
+Upon his release, he is exiled and sent to a hospital.
+Oleg tells other patients in his ward about a practitioner in Russia who discovered that, curiously, the peasants in his district enjoyed unusually good health.
+These farmers were too poor to buy tea, and therefore drank infusions of chaga and inadvertently discovered its rejuvenating potential.